Progestogen only Pill (POPs)

 How effective is it?

-The mini-pill is 93% effective at preventing pregnancy.
-However, effectiveness is very dependent on you taking the pill correctly.
-The mini-pill is more effective in women over 40 years old.
+The mini-pill is 93% effective at preventing pregnancy with typical use and up to 99% effective when it is used perfectly.
+Effectiveness is dependent on you taking the pill correctly.

 How do I take it?

-You take the mini-pill by swallowing a pill every day and taking It continuously without any breaks.
+You take the mini-pill by swallowing a pill every day and taking it continuously without any breaks.
 It needs to be taken strictly at the same time every day, so it’s best to choose a time that is easy for you to remember.
-It can be helpful to use an alarm or a reminder to help you remember to do this.
+It can be helpful to use an alarm or a reminder in your phone to help you remember to do this.

 What are the advantages of the mini-pill?

-• It is easily reversible on stopping it
+- It is easily reversible if you stop using it

 What are the disadvantages of the mini-pill?